deepgram/web-next/content/blog/posts/what-is-devrel-a-deepgram-approach/index.md

 ---
-title: What is DevRel anyway: A Deepgram Approach to Developer Relations
+title: "What is DevRel anyway: A Deepgram Approach to Developer Relations"
-description: Developer Relations can mean many things.
-Keep reading for a high-level understanding of what a DevRel team does and a close-up of how our Deepgram team works.
+description: "Developer Relations can mean many things.
+Keep reading for a high-level understanding of what a DevRel team does and a close-up of how our Deepgram team works."
 date: 2022-04-18
 cover: https://res.cloudinary.com/deepgram/image/upload/v1649423317/blog/2022/04/what-is-devrel-a-deepgram-approach/DevRel-at-DG%402x.jpg
 authors: